fusion809/fusion809.github.io/sqrt/index.md

             count[j] += 1
         end
         if (count[j] == itMax)
-            println("Maximum iterations exceeded and the amount by which Newton's last updated the solution was: ", diff) end
+            print("Maximum iterations exceeded and the amount by which ") println("Newton's last updated the solution was: ", diff) end
     end
     return sol, count